brentjett/awesome-beaver-builder/README.md

   return false;
 }

-// Inside page.php I use is_builder_layout() to determine what kind of layout to display. if (is_builder_layout()) {
+// Inside page.php, single.php, or singular.php use is_builder_layout() to determine what kind of layout to display.
+if (is_builder_layout()) {
   // big wide open edge-to-edge space for builder to use.
-Gives user the most options.
 } else {
   // default page layout, two column w/ sidebar maybe?
+Go nuts.
 }
 ?>
 ```